‘Riverdale’ Season 1 Finale: Which Cast Member Will Die In Episode 10 — KJ Apa Or Cole Sprouse?

 — RobertoAguirreSacasa (@WriterRAS) April 11, 2017

 The season finale is supposed to feature the “biggest set piece by far.”
 It will have Archie hiding his feelings about his parents’ divorce.
 Betty will throw a surprise birthday party for Jughead.
-Veronica is in two minds if she should take part in the deposition to help her Dad get released, according to the official synopsis.
+Veronica is in two minds, thinking whether she should take part in the deposition to help her Dad get released, according to the official synopsis.
 However, the official synopsis does not talk about the death Aguirre-Sacasa discussed.

 “If the rumored death happens, it would go to set up season 2,” the executive producer said.

 “It has all the different elements that are great about the show combined into one, meaning there’s music in it, there’s romance, there’s suspense and horror.”

-According to Aguirre-Sacasa, Riverdale Season 1 finale will be the “ultimate Riverdale episode.”
+According to Aguirre-Sacasa, the Riverdale Season 1 finale will be the “ultimate Riverdale episode.”
 Interestingly, it is not revealed who is going to die in Episode 10.
 In fact, Aguirre-Sacasa has declined to give out any spoilers for the upcoming episode.
-According to Entertainment Weekly, the victim could be anybody among KJ Apa, Cole Sprouse, Luke Perry and Skeet Ulrich.
+According to Entertainment Weekly, the victim could be anybody among KJ Apa, Cole Sprouse, Luke Perry, and Skeet Ulrich.

 Guys this episode is SO fun.
-Can’t wait for you to see it ????????
+Can’t wait for you to see it????????

 — Madelaine Petsch (@madelainepetsch) April 11, 2017